markus-ro/NeuroPack/README.md

 ```

 ### Integration into applications
-An example of how NeuroPack, or more specific KeyWave, can be integrated into an application can be found in the form of the [Foundation Password Manager](https://github.com/markus-ro/fpm).
+An example of how to use the package, or more specific KeyWave, can be integrated into an application can be found in the form of the [Foundation Password Manager](https://github.com/markus-ro/fpm).

 # References
 [1] O. E. Krigolson, C. C. Williams, A. Norton, C. D. Hassall, and F. L. Colino, “Choosing MUSE: Validation of a Low-Cost, Portable EEG System for ERP Research,” Front.
 Neurosci., vol. 11, Mar.
 2017, doi: 10.3389/fnins.2017.00109.

-# License
-This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.